dyhes/zulip/templates/zerver/help/restrict-private-messages.md

 {!admin-only.md!}

-In Zulip, users can exchange private messages with other users, [bots](/help/bots-and-integrations) and themselves.
+In Aloha, users can exchange private messages with other users, [bots](/help/bots-and-integrations) and themselves.
 Organization administrators can configure who is allowed to use private messages.